MENU

 Spices, Herbs and Flavourings:

 Type A should view these ingredients as more than flavour enhancers; the right combination of spices can be a robust immune system booster.
 Tamari, miso and soy sauce are very beneficial for Type A. Furthermore, blackstrap molasses is a good source of iron, a mineral lacking in the Type A diet.
 Kelp is an excellent source of iodine, but they should avoid vinegar because of its acidic properties.
-Sugar and chocolate are allowed on the Type A diet but only in tiny amounts.
+Sugar and chocolate are allowed on the Type A diet, but only in tiny amounts.
 Type A should also avoid gelatine, pepper (black, cayenne, white), and vinegar.

 Beverages: